 It is important to note, however, that in eating anything with raw eggs in it, there is a very small chance of salmonella contamination.
 The USDA advises that the elderly, very young and those with compromised immune systems should avoid raw eggs.
-Use the freshest eggs possible or substitute pasteurized eggs.
-It is also possible to pasteurize the eggs yourself.
-Here are some more facts about egg safety.

 To make homemade mayonnaise, you will need: